Godis715/simple-cloud/README.md

 # Simple Cloud

+Application was developed within the Grid&Cloud technology course by a student of AMCP Faculty of SPbU

 ## Description

 Simple Cloud is a web-based application for running Docker-defined tasks on remote nodes.
 Application provides functionality for defining clusters (ony for admin) and jobs.